werkstrom/WLED-PixelArtConverter/README.md

 - Very small footprint.
 Only about 35 kB excluding favicons
 - 100% pure Javascript/html/CSS
 - Runs in your browser only, no sending iimages to any cloud services
+- Communicates with your device(s) to get valid options.

 ## Basic Operations

-1. First download the ZIP from here (download[version].zip) and extract it to some where on your computer.
-Any OS should do really since its purely run inside the browser. *Note: If you are only interested in the fastest and easiest way to run PixelArtCreator.
+1. First download the pixart.htm file and save it to some where on your computer.
+Any OS should do really since its purely run inside the browser. *Note: If you are only interested in the fastest and easiest way to run PixelArtConverter.
 Download the pixartmin.html file only.
 It has all of the functions but in a much smaller package.
 Also only one file to move around for you.*
 2. Locate the index.html file.
 And open it
 3. Select the settings according to your settup and what you want to do.
 4. Select an image (or drag and drop one) and make sure the preview is visable (the very small image).
 This indicates your image can be read by the tool